shrutisharma27/7targets-docs/_posts/2020-02-11-organization-users.md

 - How do I invite other users from the organization ?
 - How do i go about setting them up?
 I have invited one user already from the team to experiment ?
 - What are the extra functionalities and features available to an organization admin ?
+- Can I assign an existing assistant to the invited user ?